Bible-Presbyterian Church (Singapore): Fundamentalist and Evangelical

 After Life BPC failed in its lawsuit to dislodge the FEBC directors from the Gilstead Road premises to take over the operations of the FEBC due to the church disagreeing with the college teaching the doctrine of verbal plenary preservation ("VPP"), Life BPC – taking the lead role – started Emmanuel Reformed Bible College ("ERBC") in January 2017 on the premises of Calvary (Jurong) BPC, an ERBC affiliate together with Maranatha BPC and Sharon BPC.
 Charles Seet heads the ERBC as director and principal.

 Twenty-three years after the dissolution of the BPCOS, four BP churches – Emmanuel, Herald, Zion Serangoon and Zion Bishan – inaugurated on 8 October 2011 the Bible-Presbyterian Church in Singapore ("BPCIS") to form what they had considered to be the new BP Presbytery.
 However, the BPCIS was not legally constituted and registered as a society until 19 December 2018.
 Three more BP churches – Mount Carmel, Mount Hermon and Shalom – joined after 2011 to make seven charter members before BPCIS submitted its application in 2017 to register as a society.
 The BPCIS had only seven BP churches (out of a total of forty-three BP churches in Singapore) as charter members at its registration despite organising many meetings and activities prior to the registration's approval and gazetting by the government.
-However, David Wong, the first General Secretary of the BPCIS, announced in August 2020 on Mount Horeb BPC (another in the Mount Carmel group of mountain-named BP churches) becoming the eighth member of the BPCIS.
+However, Wong, the first General Secretary of the BPCIS, announced in August 2020 on Mount Horeb BPC (another in the Mount Carmel group of mountain-named BP churches) becoming the eighth member of the BPCIS.
 Wong announced in October 2021 on Grace BPC becoming the ninth BPCIS member.
 He announced in May 2022 on Hebron BPC joining on 10 March 2022 as the tenth member of BPCIS.
 Mount Gerizim BPC, another mountain church operating at #05-06 Woodlands 11, 11 Woodlands Close, Singapore 737853, is listed on the updated BPCIS website as of April 2023 as the eleventh member.